|1. Panasonic||2. Nikon||3. Canon|

-Buying a new DSLR is no less than an investment, especially if you’re looking for one that covers all essential features.
+Buying the best DSLR is no less than an investment, especially if you’re looking for one that covers all essential features.
 Nonetheless, the best DSLR camera under $300 will help you make a budget-friendly choice.

 Read next to find some of the best DSLR cameras!

 Top 5 Best DSLR Cameras Under $300 2021

 1. Panasonic Lumix FZ80 4K

 The Lumix FZ80 4K Digital Camera by Panasonic is an 18.1-megapixel video camera.
 It offers the photography enthusiasts an ideal combination of 4K photo with 4K video shooting performance, enhancing the photography experience of users.

 This Panasonic camera encapsulates features like a super long 20-1200mm LUMIX DC VARIO lens combined with a bright F2.8-5.9 aperture range that is enhanced by the stabilizing feature developed by Panasonic’s POWER O.I.S. technology.

 The ultra-long lens supports zoom up to 60 times.
 It doesn’t stop there, the flashing 30 fps burst feature offers its users 4K quality printable photos.
 And, as mentioned above, the 4K video technology helps in capturing fast-moving action photos.

 Besides excellent picture quality during daylight or well-lit areas, the camera performs exceptionally well in low light surroundings, extending your photography passion even during the nighttime.

 Considering the grip of the camera neglected by camera companies these days, Panasonic has left no stone unturned to provide excellent gripping features in the FZ80.
 Weighing around 1.3 pounds, it’s easy on the hands, further amplifying the suitability for avid photographers.